BBVA/kapow/docs/source/tutorial/tutorial01.rst

 **Junior**

   Yay!
 I can see the log file at ``/tmp/backup_db.log``

 **Senior**

   That's great.
 I am going to install all this in the *Corporate Server* and forget about the old procedure.

   That enough for your first day!
-You can go home.
+Go home now and get some rest.